 - No-Chill Chocolate Chip Cookies

 If you make this Molasses Cookies recipe, let me know!
 Leave a comment with a star rating ★ below, because I love hearing from you! ♡

 Molasses Cookies Without Brown Sugar (No Shortening!)

 - Preheat oven to 350ºF (177°C).
 Line two baking sheets with parchment paper.

 - In a large bowl, using a hand-held mixer or a stand mixer with paddle attachment, cream together the butter and granulated sugar until light and fluffy.

-- In a separate bowl, combine the flour, baking soda, ginger, cinnamon, cloves and salt.
+- In a separate bowl, combine the flour, baking soda, ginger, cinnamon, cloves, and salt.

 - Shape the dough into balls, containing about 1 tablespoon of dough each.
 Roll each ball in granulated sugar and place on the prepared baking sheets.

 - Remove from oven and allow cookies to cool on the baking sheets for 5 minutes.
-Then transfer to a wire rack to cool completely.
+Then, transfer to a wire rack to cool completely.

 © Everyday Easy Eats.
 All photos and content are copyright protected.
 Please do not use any of my recipes, text or images without prior permission.